The Home Design Process – A Little Like Writing a Term Paper

-A few weeks ago, I was invited to talk with five groups of eighth-graders during “career day”.
-With just twenty minutes to introduce Architecture as a career to each group, I needed to connect with them quickly.
+I was invited once to talk with eighth-graders during “career day”.
+With just twenty minutes to introduce Architecture as a career to the group, I needed to connect with them quickly.

 And so after briefly explaining what Architects do and how you become one, I described to the kids how designing is similar to something they already do every day in school – writing.